donbright/earcutr/README.md

 ```

-So currently this code varies, sometimes its a bit slower than
+If the calculations are correct in the Rust benchmark, and
-the C++ version of Earcut, sometimes a bit faster, with the worst
+the conversion is correct, then the Rust code is usually
-case (water) being about two to three times slower.
-Against
+comparable to C++, with the worst case a bit over twice as slow.
-libtess it is also comparable.
+Against libtess it is also comparable.

 Profiling